Williamarnoclement/Williamarnoclement/README.md

 My name is William CLEMENT.
 I’m a developer interested arts and technologies.

-# What I would like to build

-I think you should see what I do on my portfolio: [GRIFFURE.COM](https://www.griffure.com).
-Sometimes I write things on my blog [GRIFFURE.FR](https://www.griffure.fr) (in french)

 # Where you can follow my creative path